 Some AppSec vendors offer software composition analysis that can identify components within applications and show you which versions of components have a vulnerability.
 But developers can’t rely on composition analysis only – they need to keep an up-to-date inventory of the components in their applications and use the most recent version.
 Security teams and vulnerability managers need to update the components as soon as new vulnerabilities are discovered.

-Despite the high prevalence of flaws at the beginning of testing, developers make great strides in fixing vulnerabilities when they have tools and resources to support them, including testing tools that allow them to run scans on small batches of code instantly, right in their IDE.
+Despite the high prevalence of flaws at the beginning of testing, developers make great strides in fixing vulnerabilities when they have software development tools and resources to support them, including testing tools that allow them to run scans on small batches of code instantly, right in their IDE.
 Sandbox scanning, where developers can scan their code against policy before checking the code in, results in a 48 percent higher fix rate.
 Remediation coaching from security experts helps developers improve fix rates by an average of 88 percent vs. developers who don’t use remediation coaching.
 And developers who receive eLearning courses have an average 19 percent higher fix rate.

 Security training isn’t a one-time proposition, however.
 The threat landscape is constantly changing, the architecture, languages, and features in modern applications are changing, and DevSecOps is changing everything.
 Developers need to keep learning application security skills, with the same passion that they bring to learning and experimentation in other areas of their professional and personal lives.
 As our studies have shown, developers are already doing this.
 They just need the right tools and training to help them succeed.